D-MythX/psFconsole/README.md

 > **[`Disclaimer`](#)**

-The use of the `pSFconsole` and/or its resources is complete responsibility of the end-user.
+The use of the `psFconsole` and/or its resources is complete responsibility of the end-user.
 Developers assume no liabiity and are not responsible for any misuse or damage caused by `pSFconsole`.
 Some of your actions may be illegal and you can not use this software to test someone without written permission from person or company.

 > **[`Installation`](#)**

-**Installation method of pSFconsole in your terminal.**
+**Installation method of psFconsole in your terminal.**

 ```bash <(curl -sL git.io/JnKeA) --install```